Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/subscription_management.md

 ## What is a subscription

-Subscriptions are free or paid consumption options to access certain API from resources in products to help provide business case solutions.
+Subscriptions are free or paid consumption options to access certain APIs from resources in products to help provide business case solutions.
 Consumers browse products, but must subscribe, request access, and be approved before products can be consumed with an application.

 ## Before you start